pmcbride/simpleaichat/PROMPTS.md

 ### Call #1

-Before returning an API response, the `system` prompt is temporairly replaced with:
+Before returning an API response, the `system` prompt is temporarily replaced with:

 ```txt
 From the list of tools below: